“Oh good grief,” whispered Jennifer to husband Jason, “it’s Uncle Frank.”

 “Really comfy,” he said.

-His parents stood starting open mouthed at him.
+His parents stood and stared open-mouthed at him.

 “It’s all so sudden,” said Jennifer.
 “Here, take something to eat.
 There’s some left over ham, or a mince tart,” she said.
 And when he shook his head she said, “Well at least let me fill you a drink bottle, in case you get thirsty.”